brycehills/gmail_automation/README.md

 * poster.jpeg - resizeable image that can be included at foot of email

 ### Required Steps:
-* make changes to the username and password as desbribed under depedencies
+* make changes to the username and password as described under depedencies
 * edit the html to change the body of the message
 ```html
  msg.add_alternative("""\